Superclassico

-"Superclassico" is a song written and recorded by Italian singer and rapper Ernia.
-Produced by Marz and Zef, it was released as the lead single from Ernia's third studio album Gemelli.
+"Superclassico" is a song written and recorded by Italian rapper Ernia.
+It was released on 19 June 2020 by Island Records as the lead single from his third studio album Gemelli.

-The song topped the Italian singles chart and was certified seven-times platinum in Italy.
+The song, produced by Marz and Zef, topped the Italian singles chart and was certified seven-times platinum in Italy.

 Music video

 The music video for the song was directed by Gianluigi Carella and released on YouTube on 22 June 2020.